Time to live (TTL) allows you to set policies to periodically delete data from Cloud Spanner tables. Removing unneeded data:

 Backups and TTL

 When you restore a database from a backup, any row deletion policies that were configured on the source database are automatically dropped.
-This prevents Cloud Spanner from potentially deleting expired data as soon as the backup has been restored.
-You'll need to re-create row deletion policies manually.
+This prevents Spanner from potentially deleting expired data as soon as the backup has been restored.
+Hence, you'll need to reconfigure the TTL manually.